Outreach Programs and Workshops

 You may also request a presentation on other topics, and the staff at the Counseling Center will work to accommodate your request.

-We ask that you give us at least two weeks’ notice when requesting an outreach presentation, if possible.
-This will allow for flexibility with any scheduling changes.
+We ask that you give us at least TWO WEEKS NOTICE when requesting an outreach presentation, if possible.
+This will allow for time to properly develop a program that meets your needs, as well as flexibility with any scheduling changes.
 To make an outreach request, please e-mail Scott Sokoloski with the following information:

 - Phone Number: